 Apple Cider Vinegar

 Organic apple cider vinegar is wonderful for so many uses.
-It’s great for your health, a few tablespoons a day mixed in with some water has been touted as a health elixir for many years.
+It’s great for your health, a few tablespoons a day mixed in with some water has been touted as a health elixir for many years, here’s how to make fire cider for cold and flu season.
 Apple cider vinegar is also great for cooking with and putting into homemade cleaning supplies!

 If you’re scrambling to put dinner together tonight, be sure you don’t leave out the apples!
 There are a number of side dishes that include this incredible fruit.